Form of action: South Australia

 The Common Law Procedure Act 1852 (15 and 16 Vic., c.
 76) was enacted prior to the promulgation of the Colonial Laws Validity Act 1865 and while it was repealed in England, continued to apply by paramount force in South Australia.

 The Supreme Court Act 1935 grants to the Supreme Court of South Australia the like jurisdiction exercised by both the common law and equity courts of England prior to the enactment of the Judiciary Acts which included the initiation of a personal jurisdiction over a person in a case by virtue of the issue of a writ of summons.
-The judges of the Court were given power to regulate the procedure of the Court within jurisdiction and preserved the Rules of Court extant at 1935 in cases not otherwise provided for.
+The judges of the Court were given power to regulate the procedure of the Court within jurisdiction and preserved the Rules of Court extant in 1935, for cases not otherwise provided for.
 The writ of summons is the common originating process, but takes a form approved under the present rules.

 United States

 The forms of action survived much longer in the United States.
 New York was the first to abolish them, by enacting a Code of Civil Procedure in 1850 at the suggestion of David Dudley Field II.
-Twenty-three other states eventually followed.
+Twenty-six other states eventually followed.
 Section 307 of the California Code of Civil Procedure is a typical example of how the forms of action were abolished in those states: "There is in this State but one form of civil actions for the enforcement or protection of private rights and the redress or prevention of private wrongs."

 However, the forms of action persisted in the federal courts until 1938, when the Federal Rules of Civil Procedure were promulgated pursuant to the Rules Enabling Act.
 Rule 2, at that time, stated: "There shall be one form of action to be known as 'civil action'."
-Since 35 U.S. states now use versions of the FRCP in their state courts and the remaining 15 states are all "code pleading" states, so the forms of action are now obsolete in the United States.
+Since 35 U.S. states now use versions of the FRCP in their state courts and the remaining 15 states are all "code pleading" states, the forms of action are now obsolete in the United States.